Moving to Spain from the United States

 US Tax Obligations from Spain

-Spain's personal income tax (IRPF) runs from 19% to 47% depending on your autonomous community.
-The US-Spain Tax Treaty (in force since 1990) prevents double taxation through foreign tax credits, but the mechanics require careful planning.
-You claim credits on Form 1116 for Spanish taxes paid, which typically offsets most or all of your US liability since Spanish rates exceed US rates for most brackets.
+The US-Spain Income Tax Convention has been in force since 1990 [2].
+The treaty prevents double taxation through foreign tax credits, but the mechanics require careful planning.
+You claim credits on Form 1116 for Spanish taxes paid [3], which typically offsets most or all of your US liability since Spanish rates exceed US rates for most brackets.

 FBAR and FATCA.

-Any US person with Spanish financial accounts exceeding $10,000 in aggregate at any point during the year must file FinCEN Form 114 (FBAR) by April 15.
-FATCA Form 8938 applies if your foreign assets exceed $200,000 on the last day of the tax year or $300,000 at any point (thresholds for single filers living abroad).
-Penalties for non-filing are severe: up to $12,500 per violation for FBAR, plus potential criminal liability.
+Any US person with foreign financial accounts exceeding $10,000 in aggregate at any point during the year must file FinCEN Form 114 (FBAR) [4].
+FATCA Form 8938 reporting applies to US persons with foreign financial assets above the thresholds for filers living abroad [5].
+Penalties for non-filing are significant; consult the IRS guidance and a cross-border CPA before your first filing season abroad.

 The Beckham Law.

-Spain's special tax regime (Royal Decree 687/2005, updated 2023) lets qualifying new residents pay a flat 24% rate on Spanish-source income for six years instead of progressive rates up to 47%.
-Americans can use this, but it does not reduce your US tax obligation.
+Spain offers a special tax regime for qualifying new residents that taxes Spanish-source employment income at a flat rate for a fixed window of years instead of progressive rates.
+Americans can elect into this regime, but it does not reduce your US tax obligation.
 The IRS treats Spain as your tax home regardless of which Spanish regime you elect.
-The Beckham Law can still save money because the lower Spanish rate means a smaller foreign tax credit, but your combined effective rate may be higher than if you paid full Spanish taxes and credited them against your US return.
+The Beckham Law can still save money because the lower Spanish rate means a smaller foreign tax credit, but your combined effective rate may end up higher than if you paid full Spanish taxes and credited them against your US return [3].
 Run both scenarios with a cross-border tax advisor before electing.

 State tax exit.

-California, New York, Virginia, New Mexico, and South Carolina are among the states that may continue to tax you after you leave if you maintain ties (property, voter registration, driver's license).
-California is the most aggressive, applying a "closer connection" test and sometimes treating departures as temporary.
+A handful of US states will continue to tax you after you leave if you maintain ties (property, voter registration, driver's license).
+California is the most aggressive, applying a "closer connection" analysis.
 File a final part-year return and sever all possible ties before your move.

 Self-employment.